FedericoPecora/coordination_oru/README.md

    * ```s``` is a safety distance (number of path indices by which ```R2``` should stay behind ```R1```)

-New critical sections are added (step 1 above) whenever new missions are added.
-Critical sections are filtered (step 2) and critical points for each robot are updated (step 3) at a specified control period (by default, 1000 msec).
+New critical sections are added (step 1) whenever new missions are added.
+Critical sections are filtered and priorities decided (step 2), and critical points for each robot are updated (step 3) at a specified control period (by default, 1000 msec).

 ## Installation
 To install, clone this repository and compile the source code with gradle (redistributable included):